alzhahir/pterodactyl-status/README.md

 # Status Page for Pterodactyl

+> [!CAUTION]
+> This repo is now archived.
+I am still planning to develop a newer Laravel-based pterodactyl-status, but it will be on a newer repo under [my dev organization](https://github.com/alzhahirdev).

 > [!WARNING]
 > This project is being rewritten from scratch on Laravel.
 This means that any non-security issues will not be fixed.